-St. Thomas student charged in series of phony bomb threats
+Minnesota college student charged in phony bomb threats

 ST. PAUL, Minn.
-(AP) - A Minnesota college student accused of calling in a series of phony bomb threats targeting buildings where he was supposed to be attending class has been charged in federal court.
+(AP) - A Minnesota college student accused of calling in phony bomb threats targeting buildings where he was supposed to be attending class has been charged in federal court.

-The U.S. attorney’s office says 20-year-old Ray Persaud, of Blaine, called in bomb threats to St. Thomas on three separate occasions, which resulted in numerous buildings to be evacuated and in one case the entire St. Paul campus to be shut down.
-He faces one felony count.
+Ray Persaud, of Blaine, is accused of making three separate bomb threats against the University of St. Thomas this year, resulting in the evacuation of buildings and in one case the shutdown of the entire St. Paul campus.

-Investigators traced the first two calls to an app that allows users to have multiple telephone numbers.
-The complaint says the third call was tracked to Persaud’s home address in Blaine.
+The U.S. attorney’s office says the 20-year-old man was charged Monday with using an instrumentality of interstate commerce to make a threat to kill, injure, or intimidate any individual, and to damage or destroy any building, by means of fire and explosive.

-A statement on the school’s website says Persaud is a third-year undergraduate student.
-Court documents do not list an attorney for him.
+Court documents don’t list an attorney for Persaud.
+The school says on its website that he’s a third-year undergraduate student.

 Sign up for Daily Newsletters